EncryptEx/LauzHack23/README.md

 ## Aknowledgements
-Thanks for LauzHack for hosting the event, EPFL for the venue and OpenSystems for bringing us an amazing challenge.source env/bin/activate pi
+Thanks for LauzHack for hosting the event, EPFL for the venue and OpenSystems for bringing us an amazing challenge